Satisfactory Academic Progress Policy

 - Students enrolled in a BAS program are allowed no more than two petitions for reinstatement regardless of the number of petitions they may have submitted while enrolled in an associate’s degree program.

-- If financial aid eligibility is suspended due to not being able to complete a degree within the maximum timeframe (150 percent) the student may also petition for an extension of their timeframe to finish the degree: Extension of Timeframe Petition.
+- If financial aid eligibility is suspended due to not being able to complete a degree within the maximum timeframe (150 percent) the student may also petition for an extension of their timeframe to finish the degree: Satisfactory Academic Progress Petition.
 (Students cannot petition to have more than 45 remedial/preparatory credits paid by financial aid.)

 - If financial aid eligibility is suspended due to cumulative GPA being below 2.0 after six or more quarters of attendance at CBC, the student is NOT eligible to petition.
 Eligibility can only be reinstated once the student has completed enough credits, without financial aid, to bring the cumulative GPA up to 2.0.

 If a suspended student submits a petition for financial aid reinstatement and the petition is approved, the student will be placed on Probation for one quarter or on an Academic Plan for multiple quarters.
 If the student will be able to meet all standards of academic progress by the end of the next quarter of attendance, the Probation will last for one quarter.
 If the student will not be able to meet all standards of academic progress by the end of the next quarter of attendance, the student will be on an Academic Plan for the number of quarters required to be able to meet all standards.
 The student’s academic progress will be evaluated at the end of each quarter while on Probation or Academic Plan.

 The following information is essential for all financial aid recipients to read and understand:

 - Changing Enrollment Level: Financial aid recipients must maintain their enrollment level (Full-time (12+ credits),

 ¾ time (9-11 credits), ½ time (6-8 credits) or < ½ time (1-5 credits)) as of the tenth